Visyond/website-hugo/site/content/solutions/interactive-what-if-dashboards.md

   - block:
     - learnMore:
       descr: >-
+        Focus on what’s important, reduce information overload, and share only specific parts of the model with people.
+For example, predictive dashboards for decision-makers or data entry worksheets for contributors.
+      video: /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
+      videoPoster: /video/grid_face_thumbnail.jpg
+      title: Show people only what matters to them

+    - learnMore:
+      descr: >-
         Adapt dashboards to your teammates’ needs and empower them to get insights from the central model without collaboration chaos or interfering with each other.
       video: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg